zongxili/BGSocial/README.md

 ## About BG Social

-- BG Social offers a Facebook like social platform for board game enthusiasts.
+- BG Social offers a Facebook-like social platform for board game enthusiasts.
 It allows users to invite their friends (in-app) to participate in board game events and track participants' scores for each game.
-Moreover, it aims to solve the issue of coordination by introducing features such as **voting** and **open event**.
-The app encourages friendly competition by offering game / score related statistics with which users can compare with his / her friends.
+Moreover, it aims to solve the issue of coordination by introducing features such as **voting** and **open activity**.
+The app encourages friendly competition by offering game/score related statistics with which users can compare with his / her friends.

 ## Final Product
 |Final Product Gif 1| Final Product Gif 2 |